ccoutant/dwarf-locations/005-locations-on-stack.md

 > memory to a register for some region of code, but later
 > code may revert to reading the value from memory as the
 > register may be used for other purposes.*
 >
-> When given multiple locations, a consumer may read the
-> object’s value from any of those locations (since they all
-> refer to storage that should contain the same value), but
-> must write any changed value to all the locations.
->
 > DWARF can describe the location of program objects in
 > several kinds of storage, such as a memory address space or